sand32/s10n/content/projects/embers/index.md

 - Chat, with configurable channels, and supports channels for global communication, zone-based communication, group/guild/raid communication as well as world-position based communication (using an in-memory [KD Tree](https://en.wikipedia.org/wiki/K-d_tree))
 - Groups, including leader management and seamless restoration in the event of service or connection failure
-- Guilds, including ranks, rank-based permissions, general and officer chat, {{< tooltip text="Guild Master: the top-most rank in any guild which holds absolute power over the structure of the guild." >}}GM{{< /tooltip >}} transfer, etc.
+- Guilds, including ranks, rank-based permissions, general and officer chat, {{< tooltip text="Guild Master: the top-most rank in any guild which holds absolute power over the structure of the guild." >}}GM{{< /tooltip >}}&nbsp;transfer, etc.
 - Raids (comprised of multiple normal groups)
 - {{< tooltip text="Looking For Group / Looking For More: a common abbreviation in genre parlance for the process of formulating a group" >}}LFG/LFM{{< /tooltip >}}, allowing players to find and join group or find new group members based on desired activities and roles
 - Friends and Block lists, allowing players to manage 1-to-1 relationships in-game